rgolder1/aztec/README.md

 aztec
 =====

-Collection of my Spring demo projects, including Hibernate with Spring JPA, Spring JDBC, Spring Transactions, Spring Data with MongoDB, REST with SpringMVC, SOAP with SpringWS, Spring Social.
-Maven projects, integration testing with Groovy and SoapUI.
+Collection of my demo projects, including Hibernate with Spring JPA, Spring JDBC, Spring Transactions, Spring Data with MongoDB, REST with SpringMVC, REST with JAX-RS, SOAP with SpringWS, Spring Social.
+Maven projects, integration testing on various projects demonstrate using Groovy, SoapUI and Jersey.

 - springdemo: